SEMICeu/documentation/toolchain.md

 The publication repository contains a list of references to the thema repositories.
 More precisely, they contain references to the state of the thema repositories at unique points in time, i.e. commits.
 These references are called __publication points__.
-Editors primarely interact with thema repositories, only when a new publication of the data specification is required, when they update the publication repository with a new publication point.
+Editors primarily interact with thema repositories, only when a new publication of the data specification is required, when they update the publication repository with a new publication point.
 This setup creates flexibility and provides editorial scaling potential, without loosing a central control.

 For more information on the OSLO toolchain tools, the OSLO maintainers can be contacted.
 This can be done by posting a github issue, or contacting them via email at digitaal.vlaanderen@vlaanderen.be.

-The deployment of the above design is supported by the existance of two template repositories.
+The deployment of the above design is supported by the existence of two template repositories.
  - a _template for a publication repository_ - available at: [https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template).
  - a _template for a thema repository_ - available at: [https://github.com/Informatievlaanderen/OSLOthema-template](https://github.com/Informatievlaanderen/OSLOthema-template)

 The generated repository does not require a template.

 After creating the publication repository from the template, the publication repository must be paired with the generated repository.
-Documentation on how to do this, as well as more configuration options, are found in the documentation that is part of the template.
+Documentation on how to do this, as well as more configuration options, are found in the documentation that is part of the [template](https://github.com/Informatievlaanderen/OSLO-publicationenvironment-template/tree/main/config).

 ### SEMIC setup

-In contrast to the OSLO toolchain premisse of a single publication environment, i.e. a single website, SEMIC has decided to apply a decentralised publication strategy.
+In contrast to the OSLO toolchain premise of a single publication environment, i.e. a single website, SEMIC has decided to apply a decentralised publication strategy.
 Each data specification repository in the SEMICeu space is not only the source of the specification, but also the publication platform for that data specification, by using  [GitHub Pages](https://pages.github.com/) service offering.

-The OSLO toolchain separates the different functionalities (master data source, content generation, publication) in seperate repositories, making it then natural to combine the processing of multiple data specifications into a pair of publication and generated repository.
+The OSLO toolchain separates the different functionalities (master data source, content generation, publication) in separate repositories, making it then natural to combine the processing of multiple data specifications into a pair of publication and generated repository.
+Since there is no unique SEMIC publication environment identified with a unique domain, there are two alternatives to use the toolchain. (a) Integrate in each SEMIC data specification repository the toolchain functionalities.
-Instead of applying the OSLO toolchain setup to each SEMICeu data specification, the toolchain has been deployed in the assumption that there is a single SEMIC publication environment, despite the fact that technically this is not the case.
+Or (b) deploy the toolchain in new SEMICeu repositories, pretending there is a single SEMIC publication environment.
+The second option has been chosen as it impacted the existing data specification repositories the least, and it deviates the least from the OSLO toolchain setup.
-This deployment corresponds to a minimalistic setup, providing already the most important editorial support for creating harmonised artefacts for all data specifications.
+The deployment corresponds to a minimal setup, providing already the most important editorial support for creating harmonised artefacts for all data specifications.

 In the SEMICeu GitHub space the toolchain has been deployed in these repositories: